Possible side effects of dermaneedling

 After nearly a decade of selling dermaneedling instruments and getting feedback about the results, we are in a unique position to discuss possible negative side effects of dermaneedling.
 Based on feedback and a margin of error of an order of magnitude, we think that no more than 0.1% of our customers experienced a visible deterioration of their treated skin.
 The rest either saw no significant improvement or a moderate to very substantial improvement.
 Improvement appears to be permanent.

 A 0.1% chance of the skin becoming less aesthetic in appearance are better odds than the likelihood of things going wrong when using laser treatment, Botox or a facelift.
-We have received a grand total of no more than ten such complaints, but we're assuming that for every customer with side effects who complained, nine did not.
+We have received a grand total of no more than five such complaints, but we're assuming that for every customer with side effects who complained, nine did not.
 It is conceivable that nearly all people with negative effects got back to us with that information and asked us for advice, in that case the incidence of negative side effects of dermaneedling is closer to 0.01% (one in ten thousand people) than our assumed 0.1%.
 Even though bad effects are extremely rare, having so many customers still means we occasionally hear about these sad, worrying occurrences and because we have a conscience, this is not easy to live with, even though tens of thousands of people permanently improved their lives, using our products.
 Usually, these customers were using medications or herbs that interfere with wound healing.
 When using medicinal herbs that contain steroids or corticoids or precursors to these, you should never needle the skin because corticoids interfere with wound healing.
 Anantamul (Sarsaparilla root) and Gotu kola are such contraindicated medicinal herbs.
 You should treat all herbs as potentially contra-indicated medications and only after thorough research into their active ingredients and their possible effect on the healing of skin injuries should you take them.
 Many Chinese and Ayurvedic medicinal herbs contain chemicals with powerful medical effects on the body and those effects can be beneficial for certain conditions and harmful for other conditions, also depending on the dosage.

 Educate yourself before treatment